James Fleet

 James Edward Fleet (born 11 March 1952) is a British actor of theatre, radio and screen.
 He is most famous for his roles as the bumbling and well-meaning Tom in the 1994 British romantic comedy film Four Weddings and a Funeral and the dim-witted but kind-hearted Hugo Horton in the BBC sitcom television series The Vicar of Dibley.
 Since 2020, he has played King George III in the Netflix series Bridgerton.

 Early life

 Fleet was born in Bilston, to a Scottish mother, Christine, and an English father, Jim.
-He lived in Bilston, West Midlands until he was 10 but, when his father died, James moved to Aberdeenshire with his mother.
+His mother was a cleaner and his father a tool-maker; the family lived in Bilston, West Midlands.
+Fleet's father died aged 49 from muscular dystrophy, when his son was ten; James and his mother then moved to Aberdeenshire.
 He studied engineering at university in Aberdeen, where he joined the university dramatic society.
 Afterwards, he studied at the Royal Scottish Academy of Music and Drama in Glasgow.

 Career

 Stage

 Fleet began his career in the RSC, appearing in several plays in the early 1980s.
 He has since appeared in touring productions of, among others, Habeas Corpus and In the Club, as well as in Festen and Mary Stuart and others in the West End.
 In 2000 he appeared in David Pugh and Sean Connery's production of the French play "Art" by Yasmina Reza at the Wyndham's Theatre in London.
 He played Serge alongside Stephen Tompkinson as Yvan as Serge and Michael French as Marc.
 He also played Alderman Fitzwarren in Dick Whittington in 2002.

 In 2003, he played Kulygin in Anton Chekhov's Three Sisters alongside Kristin Scott Thomas who played Masha.

 In 2009, he portrayed Sir Andrew Aguecheek in the RSC Production of Twelfth Night.
 In 2011 he was in Richard Bean's The Heretic directed by Jeremy Herrin at the Royal Court Theatre in London.
 Starting in November 2011, he was in the original line-up of The Ladykillers as Major Courtney at the Gielgud Theatre.